adelberteng/go_logger/README.md

 # go_logger
-selfmade golang logger base on go/log
+self-made golang logger base on original Golang log pkg for reuse in project.